Fast Empirical Scenarios: Numerical experiments

+We use the reformulation of the CVaR as in \cite{Uryasev2001} to find a global solution.
+While, generally for the optimization approach to work, simulations using a Monte-Carlo approach or bootstrapping of historical data are required, we use our generated scenarios, using the OMP, to showcase the applicability in the case of non-smooth optimization as well.
+The scenarios from the OMP capture the underlying tail risk, which leads to efficient portfolios whose risk lies below a certain threshold.

-To that end, we split the portfolio data set into a training set of $10\,000$ observations and a testing set of the rest of the observations.
+To that end, we split the portfolio data set into a training set of $10000$ observations and a testing set of the rest of the observations.
 We first extract the scenarios and the corresponding probabilities from the training data set using the OMP algorithm, see Algorithm \ref{algo:OMP}.
-We then solve problem \eqref{eq:portfolio_optimization} using the scenarios and the approach suggested in \cite{Uryasev2001}, taking the conditional value-at-risk constraint to be at \(95\%\) confidence level, the \(\text{CVaR}_{\alpha}\) for $\alpha = 0.95, 0.98, 0.99$ for the returns of the naive portfolio rule \({\boldsymbol w}=(1/d){\boldsymbol 1}\).
-We perform back testing using the optimized portfolio weights on the test sample observations.
+We then solve problem \eqref{eq:portfolio_optimization} using the scenarios and the approach suggested in \cite{Uryasev2001}, taking $\delta$ to be the conditional value-at-risk for the the naive portfolio rule \({\boldsymbol w}=(1/d){\boldsymbol 1}\) at the confidence levels $\alpha = 0.95, 0.975, 0.99$, which correspond to the expected loss in the worst $5\%, 2.5\%$ and $1\%$ cases respectively.
+The $\operatorname{CVaR}_\alpha$ in the constraint is the corresponding conditional value-at-risk of the expected portfolio loss in the worst $5\%, 2.5\%$ and $1\%$ case as well.
+We perform back-testing using the optimized portfolio weights on the test sample observations.
 We perform $100$ simulations and observe the distribution of the expected daily returns versus the CVaR or the expected shortfall for both the training and testing samples in Figure \ref{fig:portfolio_cvar}.
+Furthermore, we plot the same for the case of the equally weighted portfolios.
 All the observations are considered as percentages, the color bar indicates the $\alpha$ level considered for the optimization problem.
-The figure shows that the optimized portfolios perform well on the testing set as well, hence, our realized scenarios can still capture the behavior of the underlying asset returns considerably well, even when trying to match moments of non-smooth functions of polynomials.
+The figure shows that the optimized portfolios perform well on the testing set as well, achieving a yearly mean return of about $12\%$ to $14\%$ in general; hence, our realized scenarios can still capture the behavior of the underlying asset returns considerably well, even when trying to match moments of non-smooth functions of polynomials.